Karungalakudi: Religion

 Karungalakudi Village exemplifies religious harmony.
 Villagers partner in festivals.
 A common temple for the Hindu's near the village at Mandhai.

-There is a shrine for the deities Santhi Vinayagar, Sri Sevuga Perumal Ayyanar Swamy, Santhiveeran Swamy, Sonayan Swamy,Aranmanai Karuppa Sami.
+There is a shrine for the deities Santhi Vinayagar, Sri Sevuga Perumal Ayyanar Swamy, Santhiveeran Swamy, Sonayan Swamy, Aranmanai Karuppa Sami.
 Vellars (Potters) and Pandarams are entitled to facilitate worship at the shrine.
 Every visitor brings fruits, flowers and shares to others... after prayer.
 Every small shrine is maintained by the members of individual groups.
 The small temple houses of these deities have no statues other than long pieces of iron sickles (weigh 10–20 kg).

 Connectivity of Karungalakudi

 Public and private bus service is available in the village.

-There is a railway station available within 10km walking distance.
+There is a railway station available within 10 km walking distance.

 Festivals

 The coconut flower always decorates the crown of the horse statue freshly made for the festivals.
 A mirror hangs on the forehead of the horse.
 The Palace horse is always made prominent and tallest of all.
 Each horse can be carried only by 8 to 10 people.
 All horses are carried in a procession and finally installed at Ayyanaar (Head of all deities) Temple that is situated in the limits of the village.
 A common belief among most of the villagers is that mystical personalities have lived in the village throughout time.
 Karutha Pakkiri (Black Fakir) was said to perform miracles.